Club Progression Structure

-Learn to Swim lessons, once or twice each week, taught at Philip Southcote School in Addlestone teaching introductory strokes and skills to all ages.
+Learn to Swim lessons, once a week, taught at Philip Southcote School in Addlestone teaching introductory strokes and skills to all ages.

-Learn to Swim lessons, once or twice each week, taught at Bishopsgate School in Englefield Green teaching introductory strokes and skills to all ages.
+Learn to Swim lessons, once a week, taught at Bishopsgate School in Englefield Green teaching introductory strokes and skills to all ages.

-A transition group swimming once per week at Cygnet, Philip Southcote and Bishopsgate and once per week in Bishop Wand, a larger pool.
+A transition group swimming once per week at Egham Leisure Centre.
 Developing the ability to perform strokes and skills over a longer distance.